sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 </div>

-Similarly, for LLM unlearning, jailbreak attacks have also demonstrated effectiveness in luring the unlearned model to generate the seemingly already unlearned knowledge, by optimizing some adversarial prompt, using method such as GCG attack <d-cite key="zou2023universal"></d-cite>.
+Similarly, for LLM unlearning, jailbreak attacks have also demonstrated effectiveness in luring the unlearned model to generate the seemingly already unlearned knowledge, by optimizing some adversarial prompt, using methods like GCG attack <d-cite key="zou2023universal"></d-cite>.
 The table below shows

 <div class="row mt-3">